NHS campaign ‘My Medicines, My Health’ encourages North Tyneside patients to stay in control of their health by knowing their own medicines

 The campaign focuses on helping older people who might have several long term health issues, therefore on several medicines at once.

 We all know that we want to stay healthy so we can carry on doing the things we enjoy in life.
-To stay healthy, it’s important that you take all your medicines in the right way -and at the right time.
+To stay healthy, it is important that you take all your medicines in the right way and at the right time.

 If you are over 60 and have long-term health conditions, you probably take a lot of different medicines, both prescribed and otherwise.
 We understand that keeping up with them as they often change, especially when you visit the doctor, have a hospital admission or even visit the pharmacy, can sometimes be challenging.